Parallel, Asymptotically Optimal Algorithms for Moving Target Traveling Salesman Problems: Theoretical Analysis

-Assumption \ref{assumption:complete_trj_gen} trivially holds for the close-enough MT-TSP and robot arm MT-TSP, since \GetTraj simply returns a straight-line trajectory from $(\qagt, t)$ to $(\qagt', t')$.
-For the variable-speed Dubins MT-TSP, while~\cite{chen2023elongation} provides a necessary and sufficient condition for the existence of a trajectory from $(\qagt, t)$ to $(\qagt', t')$ for a given speed $v$, it does not offer a constructive method for generating such a trajectory when one exists.
+Note that Assumption \ref{assumption:complete_trj_gen} does not require a trajectory to exist between every pair of samples.
+Assumption \ref{assumption:complete_trj_gen} trivially holds for the Close-Enough MT-TSP and Robot Arm MT-TSP, since \GetTraj returns a straight-line trajectory from $(\qagt, t)$ to $(\qagt', t')$.
+For the Variable-Speed Dubins MT-TSP, while~\cite{chen2023elongation} provides a necessary and sufficient condition for the existence of a trajectory from $(\qagt, t)$ to $(\qagt', t')$ for a given speed $v$, it does not offer a constructive method for generating such a trajectory when one exists.
 Nevertheless, in our experiments, we successfully used numerical methods to compute a feasible trajectory for every tour returned by each algorithm in Section~\ref{sec:numerical_results}.
+Computing a trajectory for a tour never took more than 3 ms, which is much smaller than the 1 min time budget we allotted for computing tours themselves.

 Let $\mathcal{F}$ be the set of feasible trajectories for an MT-TSP instance.
-For the variable-speed Dubins MT-TSP, we also require $\mathcal{F}$ to satisfy the assumptions in Section \ref{sec:variable_speed_dubins_problem_setup}, i.e. each $\tau_\text{a} \in \mathcal{F}$ maintains constant speed between consecutive interceptions of two targets and only travels at speeds in $\mathcal{S}_\text{speed}$.
+For the Variable-Speed Dubins MT-TSP, we also constrain $\mathcal{F}$ to satisfy the requirements in Section \ref{sec:variable_speed_dubins_problem_setup}, i.e. each $\tau_\text{a} \in \mathcal{F}$ maintains constant speed between consecutive interceptions of two targets and only travels at speeds in $\mathcal{S}_\text{speed}$.

 Let $\mathcal{L}_{\Qagt} = \prod\limits_{i = 1}^{\ntar} \Qagt \times [\underline{t}_i, \overline{t}_i]$, i.e. the set of lists of (configuration, time) pairs, with one pair per target.
 For a list $l_{\Qagt} \in \mathcal{L}_{\Qagt}$, if there exists a trajectory $\agenttrj \in \mathcal{F}$ intercepting each target $i$ at $l_{\Qagt}[i]$, we say $l_{\Qagt}$ is \emph{achieved by} $\agenttrj$.